StjepanPoljak/tutorials/cpu/arm-doc.md

-# ARMv7
+# Introduction

 A32 is the instruction set named ARM in the ARMv7 architecture; A32 uses 32-bit fixed-length instructions.

-# ARMv8-A

 AArch64 and AArch32 are the 64-bit and 32-bit general-purpose register width states of the ARMv8-A architecture.
 Aarch32 is broadly compatible with the ARMv7-A architecture.
+A64 is the instruction set available in AArch64 state.

-## Registers
+# Registers

 |   register   |             purpose              |
 |--------------|----------------------------------|